rowanmanning/rowanmanning.com/_posts/2013-06-25-javascript-for-beginners-async.md

 title: "JavaScript For Beginners: Async"
 date: 2013-06-25 19:28
 description: An introduction to asynchronous JavaScript, part of a series on JavaScript for Beginners.
-tags: [Beginners, JS, Node]
+tags: [Beginners, JS]
 layout: post
 noindex: true
 ---

+This is the first in a series of posts which will explain some of the concepts and terminology which are thrown about in JavaScript land, with a focus on beginners.
+In this post we'll be looking at the term "Async"; what it means and why it matters to you as a JavaScript developer.
-Recently, I was reminded of my early days in JavaScript.
-Like many others, I got into JavaScript through the gateway <del>drug</del> <ins>library</ins> that is jQuery.

-In particular I remember that, being a self-taught JavaScript noob, I was often left behind in technical conversations among my more experienced computer-sciency peers.
-One of the biggest barriers was some of the terminology thrown about – yes, even terms like "async".
+Recently, I was reminded of my early days in development.
+Being a self-taught JavaScript noob, it was easy to get left behind in technical conversations among more computer-sciency peers.
+One of the barriers was the terminology being used, terms like "Async".

-This post (or series of posts) is my attempt to clarify some of these terms/concepts to the next generation of JavaScript newbies.

 So, What Does "Async" Mean? {.topper}